 Let’s face it: Australian actors are hot.
 And I don’t just mean physically.
 Australian actors are all the buzz from Broadway stage icon Hugh Jackman to sexy Hollywood seductress Nicole Kidman.
-New York Film Academy now has two locations in Australia—Sydney & the Gold Coast.
+New York Film Academy has a campus on the Gold Coast.
 This has me wondering what bewitching talent will apply to any of our new programs in the Land Down Under?
 Check out our ranking of the most irresistible Australian accents:

 1) Alex O’Loughlin